Which set of reagents would convert an alkene to a vicinal diol v... | Study Prep in Pearson+

 1

-Understand that a vicinal diol is a molecule where two hydroxyl (–OH) groups are attached to adjacent carbon atoms.

-Recall that syn addition means both –OH groups add to the same face (side) of the alkene, resulting in a specific stereochemical outcome.
+Understand that the problem asks for reagents that convert an alkene to a vicinal diol via syn addition, meaning both hydroxyl groups add to the same face of the double bond.

-Review the common reagents for dihydroxylation of alkenes: \( \mathrm{OsO_4} \) (osmium tetroxide) is known to add two hydroxyl groups across the double bond in a syn fashion.

-Note that \( \mathrm{OsO_4} \) is typically followed by a reducing agent such as \( \mathrm{NaHSO_3} \) in water to regenerate the catalyst and complete the reaction, giving the vicinal diol.
+Recall that ozonolysis (O\_3 followed by Zn and acetic acid) cleaves the double bond to form carbonyl compounds, not diols, so this is not the correct method for diol formation.

+Recognize that hydrogenation (H\_2 with Pt catalyst) reduces the alkene to an alkane by adding hydrogens, not hydroxyl groups, so it does not produce a diol.

 Watch next